Rise to Success: Career Highlights of Nelly Korda

 In 2024, Nelly Korda became the third player to win five consecutive tournaments on the LPGA Tour, culminating in her second major win at the Chevron Championship.

-In 2024, Nelly Korda finished tied for 3rd at the Women's British Open, was unable to defend her Olympic title, finishing outside the medal positions, and participated in the United States team's victory at the Solheim Cup, securing three wins out of four matches.
+In 2024, Nelly Korda finished tied-3rd at the Women's British Open, was unable to defend her Olympic title, and was part of the United States team that won the Solheim Cup.

 2024: Chevron Championship Victory and Solheim Cup

-In 2024, Nelly Korda won the Chevron Championship, marking her second major win.
-She was also on the winning team at the Solheim Cup in 2024.
+In 2024, Nelly Korda won the Chevron Championship and became a member of the winning United States team at the Solheim Cup.

-In 2025, Nelly Korda finished runner-up at the Tournament of Champions and later lost her world number one ranking to Atthaya Thitikul after a tied-36th place finish at the Women's British Open.
+In 2025, Nelly Korda finished runner-up at the Tournament of Champions, lost her world number one ranking to Atthaya Thitikul after holding it for 71 consecutive weeks, and withdrew from the United States team for the International Crown due to an injury.